matt-bendel/DDfire/README.md

 Official PyTorch implementation of Solving Inverse Problems using Diffusion with Fast Iterative Renoising.
 Code modified from DPS.
 Our code for Phase Retrieval can be found [here](https://github.com/Saurav-K-Shastri/DDfire-PR).
+Additionally, our DDfire code for accelerated MRI reconstruction can be found [here](https://github.com/matt-bendel/DDfire-MRI).

 by Matthew Bendel, Saurav Shastri, Rizwan Ahmad, and Philip Schniter.